Jump to ratings and reviews

 Guys, this is my new A Song to Drown Rivers OMG you must read this IMMEDIATELY when it comes out!

 Such a brutal, tragic but beautiful story.
-It’s a different type of a story where instead of getting lots of action & complex plot, we instead do a dive into the past and dig into the upbringings of certain complex characters in the story.
+It’s a different type of a fantasy book where instead of getting lots of action & complex plot, we instead do a dive into the past and dig into the upbringings of certain complex characters involved.

 It’s one of those stories that will have you feeling conflicted feelings about everyone throughout (which is personally my fav type of book).
 You need to give this one time to cook, and when it cooks, it’s SO GOOD.